 Storing and Reheating

-- Storing Leftovers: Allow the casserole to cool completely, then cover it tightly with foil or transfer to an airtight container.
-Store it in the refrigerator for up to 3-4 days.
+- Storing Leftovers: Allow the casserole to cool, then cover it tightly and store it in the refrigerator for up to three days.

 - Reheating: You can reheat individual portions in the microwave.
 For the best results, reheat the entire dish in a 350°F (175°C) oven for 20-25 minutes, or until heated through.